schuster-rainer/hy-zmq-samples/README.md

 # How to install?

-It best to run hy and the samples in a virtual environment
+It is best to run hy and the samples in a virtual environment

     virtualenv hy
     . ./hy/bin/activate